 - A theater is its community.
 In addition to looking inward, we will look outward, and actively welcome the broadest community possible to participate and partner in our work.
 We will extend our commitment to anti-racism into outreach, engagement, discussions, and planning with external constituents, collaborators, and audiences.
 Through active listening, advocacy, and resource-sharing, we will uplift organizations on the front lines of activism and community-building.

 - Evolving into an actively anti-racist and anti-oppressive organization now becomes an ongoing priority and practice.
 We fully commit our time, attention, and resources to this important work.
 We will be open and honest with ourselves and our community as we address our progress as well as our challenges and shortcomings.
-Over July and August, we have taken the following steps:
+We have taken the following steps:

 - Led by Chicago Shakespeare Theater’s Director of HR, Diversity and Inclusion Ty Woodfolk, we are building an Equity, Diversity, and Inclusion plan that focuses on eight foundational aspects of our work: Inclusive Artmaking; Diversity in Casting; Recruitment and Hiring; Diverse and Equitable Leadership; Diverse Board Representation; Culture, Retention, and Professional Development; Communication (internal and external); and Education and Community Engagement.